jgibbard/gibbard.me/content/Computers/openstreetmap/openstreetmap.md

 You can see an example of what this should look like [here](test_map.html){target="_blank}.
 Note that I am only serving tiles for zoom level 10, 11, and 12.

-**Note:** The if you have followed the instructions you currently have two tile servers running: the actual docker based tile server on port 8080, and the python static webserver on port 8000 hosting just the tiles that were rendered and downloaded.
+**Note:** If you have followed the instructions you currently have two tile servers running: the actual docker based tile server on port 8080, and the python static webserver on port 8000 hosting just the tiles that were rendered and downloaded.
 You can shut down the docker based tile server without effecting this python static webserver (See Step 6).

 ### Step 6 - Cleaning up (Optional)
 The docker based tile server can use up a lot of drive space on your computer.
-It is a good idea to delete it once you have finished rendering and downloading tiles from it.
+It is a good idea to delete it once you have finished rendering and downloading tiles from it (unless you plan on using it as a tile server that is!).

 ```sh
 # Identify the name of the openstreetmap-tile-server container